In 1699 the French explorer Iberville discovered a point on the Mississippi River where the river

 the rubber heel straps.

-screw locations for larger sizes.
+middle screw locations for larger sizes.
 Check the phillips screw heads for wear.
-If the toe bar screws are worn, this would be
+If the toe bar screws are worn, this would

-Attach the ends of the FootStay under the toe bar and above the rubber toe piece and 1/8” rubber overlay.
-It is usually easier
+3. Attach the ends of the FootStay under the toe bar and above the rubber toe piece and 1/8” rubber overlay.
+It

 Attaching and set-up for the Release: